 George Mason University provides Skype for Business to active students and employees at no cost.
 Microsoft Skype for Business Online is a hosted communications service that connects people anytime and from virtually anywhere by delivering collaboration capabilities; it gives users access to presence, instant messaging, ad hoc device to device audio and video calling, online meetings, and web conferencing capabilities.

 - Functionality across a variety of communications devices and platforms.

 - User-friendly communications control across all Windows devices and architectures.

-- Integration into all Microsoft Office applications.
+- Integration into all Microsoft 365 apps for enterprise.

 - Multiparty high-definition (HD) video and content sharing for real-time meeting experiences and collaboration.